danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 // Prints "Hello Bill!
 Glad you could visit from Cupertino."
 ```

-There is a long discussion on how and when to use named form (outdated by 8 years, but still why not): [on swift forums](https://forums.swift.org/t/when-to-use-argument-labels-a-new-approach/1289)
+There is a long discussion on how and when to use the named form (outdated by eight years, but still, why not): [on swift forums](https://forums.swift.org/t/when-to-use-argument-labels-a-new-approach/1289)

-It is important to notice, that all arguments in Swift **still have fixed positions**, and you cannot change their order, despite them being passed in named form.
-Perhaps due to this, or due to argument labels being nothing more that separators in this situations, they do not have to be unique, in fact.
+It is essential to notice that all arguments in Swift **still have fixed positions**, and one cannot change their order despite the arguments being passed in named form.
+Perhaps due to this or argument labels being nothing more than separators in this situation, they do not have to be unique.

-On the implementation side, all the arguments are still mapped positionally, but the presence of the argument name is checked (if the argument label for this parameter was not set to "empty".
+On the implementation side, all the arguments are still mapped positionally.
+However, the presence of the argument name is checked (if the argument label for this parameter was not set to "empty".

 #### Remark: function arguments in Kotlin

 Named arguments do not have to be passed in specific orders.
 Named and unnamed arguments can be mixed, but only when the values of all other arguments *can be deduced* from the named ones.
 That is not always clear.
 There can be only one variadic argument in a function, but it can be placed at any point of the arguments list, although all arguments after it have to be in a named form.
-Except for the case, when the last argument is a (lambda) function, which does not have to be named if passed as a trailing lambda
+Except for the case when the last argument is a (lambda) function, which does not have to be named if passed as a trailing lambda

 ### Specific implementation ideas

-Now after we moved through the existing implementation, we need to think about which can we actually use for prototype or actual implementation, in regard to their benefits and drawbacks.
+Now, after we move through the existing implementation, we need to think about which we can use for prototype or actual implementation, regarding their benefits and drawbacks.

 #### Runtime annotation

-We have already mentioned and discussed already existing annotation which allows to enforce named form for every argument in a function.
-The direct problem of that specific annotation was that it was compile time, meaning, that this annotation was not preserved in the compilation artifact, which renders the use of the feature for libraries imposisble.
+We have already mentioned and discussed existing annotation, which allows us to enforce the named form for every argument in a function.
+The direct problem of that specific annotation was that it was compiled time, meaning that it was not preserved in the compilation artifact, making using the feature for libraries impossible.

-One way to deal with it is just to use runtime annotation and an annotation processor, as they do work in runtime rather than in compile time, which is the idea for this approach --- analyze and rewrite this compile plugin into an annotation processor.
+One way to deal with it is just to use runtime annotation and an annotation processor, as they work in runtime rather than compile time, which is the idea for this approach --- analyze and rewrite this compile plugin into an annotation processor.

 However, there are several downsides to this approach.
 Firstly, neither compiler plugins nor annotation processors support targets other than JVM, so adding a language feature in such a way will contradict Kotlin's multiplatformness.
 Secondly, annotations are already heavily overused mechanisms for such purposes, sometimes resulting in the code being less readable, which contradicts the very goal of this work.

-Even though, this approach still can be tried to explore this direction further.
+However, this approach can still be tried to explore this direction further.

 #### Syntactic sugar: variadic argument insertion

-Another approach is highly based on the community idea, described in the corresponding part, is to add a separator-like entity in the argument list in function declarations, which will be compared to the variadic pseudo-argument construction we have seen before.
+Another approach highly based on the community idea, described in the corresponding part, is adding a separator-like entity in the argument list in function declarations, which will be compared to the variadic pseudo-argument construction we have seen before.

-This way, writing something like `nowOnlyNamed` will be more clear than by writing the `vararg _: Nothing}` construction each time we want to introduce parameters with enforced named argument form, indeed enhancing code clarity.
+This way, writing something like `nowOnlyNamed` will be more apparent than writing the `vararg _: Nothing}` construction each time we want to introduce parameters with enforced named argument form, enhancing code clarity.
 Apart from that, this approach seems relatively easy to implement, as it requires a simple transformation of one specific construction to an existing language construction.

-Still, even though we have fixed the problems with obscurity of the construction, other problems described earlier still persist, such as situations with functions already containing variadic arguments, usage of prohibited construction and limitation to the "all-after-separator" approach.
+Still, even though we have fixed the problems with the obscurity of the construction, other problems described earlier persist, such as situations with functions already containing variadic arguments, usage of prohibited construction and limitation to the "all-after-separator" approach.

 #### New keyword(s)

 The more regular way to implement this feature is to add a new weak keyword to the Kotlin language, marking a function or an argument of a function as requiring a named form.
 Due to this keyword being weak, it will not affect parameters that already had the same name as the new keyword, like the existing weak parameter keywords: `vararg`, `noinline` and `crossinline`.

 From the internal side, this feature is implemented by adding a boolean field to related nodes of source trees, along with proper changes to initialize those nodes.
-Apart from adding such flag, we will need to add analysis during the function calls resolution, that will check that all parameters marked with this flag are passed only using named form.
+Apart from adding this flag, we will need to add analysis during the function calls resolution, which will check that all parameters marked with this flag are passed only using the named form.

-The possible disadvantage of such approach is the requirement to possibly modify many structures and places of initialization of such structures, which may happen to be a great amount of work.
+The possible disadvantage of this approach is the requirement to modify many structures and places of initialization of such structures, which may be a tremendous amount of work.

-The advantages of it, however, is being just a more clean way to do the initial task, and the possibility to easily extend it to function-level, constructors and other places without significant problems.
+The advantages of it, however, are that it is just a cleaner way to do the initial task and the possibility to easily extend it to function-level constructors and other places without significant problems.

 #### Remark: on keywords in Kotlin

 There is a difference between a soft keyword and a regular one.
 Regular or hard keywords (like `if`, `fun` or `break`) are always parsed as a keyword and cannot be used as an identifier.
 Meanwhile, soft keywords (like `vararg`, `catch` or `inline`) act as keywords in the context in which they are applicable; they are treated as identifiers.
 To be more precise, what in this work is called soft keywords can be split into soft keywords, modifier keywords and special identifiers, but we do not consider this separation in this work, even though what we are doing is, in fact, a modifier keyword.

-What is important for us, is that introduction of a new soft keyword here is not going to break the existing code, even if it uses the identifier with the exact same name as the one we choose for the keyword.
+What is essential for us is that introducing a new soft keyword here will not break the existing code, even if it uses the identifier with the same name as the one we choose for the keyword.

 ### Possible technical details

-In this section different details and moments are collected, that should be noted during the implementation.
+This section collects different details and moments that should be noted during the implementation.

 #### Scope of usage

-It is pretty much clear where to put keyword if we want it to affect an argument, a function or a class.
-But where should it be placed if we want it to affect a subset of arguments or functions?
-Where should it be placed it we want it to act on the whole file or project?
-Perhaps keywords will not be of much use for these scopes of use
+It is clear where to put a keyword if we want it to affect an argument, a function or a class.
+However, where should it be placed if we want it to affect a subset of arguments or functions?
+Where should it be placed if we want it to act on the whole file or project?
+Perhaps keywords will not be of much use in these scopes.

 #### Separate compilation

 One of the significant reasons for this feature is for it to work with libraries.
-Libraries are usually compiled separately from the project using them, therefore we need to somehow make the feature be present in the compilation artifacts.
+Libraries are usually compiled separately from the project using them.
+Therefore, we must somehow make the feature present in the compilation artifacts.
 How should it be stored?
 What are the possible options?

-The one option that comes to mind first is to store just like any other keywords are stored in the .class file. `noinline` and `crossinline` are already being serialized somehow to .class files and/or Kotlin metadata, therefore it is possible to add our own keyword there.
+The one option that comes to mind first is to store just like any other keywords are stored in the .class file. `noinline` and `crossinline` are already being serialized somehow to .class files and/or Kotlin metadata.
+Therefore, it is possible to add our keyword there.

 Are there any other options?
-Is it possible to do without changing the binary format of .class files?
+Is it possible to do this without changing the binary format of .class files?

 #### Interoperability with Java

-Kotlin has to support interoperability with Java, that means, Kotlin functions can be called from the Java code and vice versa.
+Kotlin has to support interoperability with Java, which means Kotlin functions can be called from the Java code and vice versa.

-Once again --- Java does not support named arguments form at all.
-How our feature should work in this situation?
+Once again, Java does not support named arguments at all.
+How should our feature work in this situation?
 The three possible options stand out for possible discussion:
 1. Java should simply ignore these modifiers.
 They are Kotlin metadata, and we are not ones to modify how Java Virtual Machine works in any way.
 2. Such functions should not be callable in Java.
 Perhaps there is a way to prohibit these functions from executing in Java?
-But why would we do it?
+However, why would we do it?
-3. Make them possible to use with a warning being issued or leave the decision in form of a compilation flag for a library --- the developer will deside for themselves, whether the library should be accessible from Java.
+3. Make them possible to use with a warning being issued or leave the decision in the form of a compilation flag for a library --- the developer will decide whether the library should be accessible from Java.

 Perhaps the second and the third approaches violate the interoperability.
 Do they?

 #### Not-JVM backends

-We have not really discussed or looked at other backends for Kotlin apart form the JVM one.
-Still, if the feature is implemented on the sugar level, there should not be such problem, if the language in question supports named form and variadic arguments.
+We have not fully discussed or looked at other backends for Kotlin apart from the JVM one.
+Still, if the feature is implemented on the sugar level, there should not be such a problem if the language in question supports named form and variadic arguments.

 #### Inheritance

-We need to keep in mind, how the parameter modifiers are being preserved during the interface implementation/function overrides.
+We need to know how the parameter modifiers are preserved during the interface implementation/function overrides.
 Will the writer have to write the keyword for each argument if they want it to keep being enforced?
 Can one make an argument that had enforced named form to lose this property in a descendant?
 What about vice versa?
 How would it act in the calls via supertype?

 #### Related diagnostics

-The end user of the compiler should be provided with meaningful error message in various new cases related to the usage of positional/named form when it is prohibited.
+The end user of the compiler should be provided with meaningful error messages in various new cases related to using positional/named form when it is prohibited.

-Apart from that, should we add another diagnostics for impossible specification of "strictly named" and "strictly positional" forms?
-If somebody is to put a "strictly positional" argument after a "strictly named", in some cases it would be impossible to use this function.
+Also, should we add other diagnostics for impossible specification of "forced named" and "forced positional" forms?
+If somebody were to put a "forced positional" argument after a "forced named" argument, it would be impossible to use this function in some cases.

 ## Evaluation